mindspore-ai/docs/tutorials/source_en/beginner/dataset.md

 Successfully downloaded / unzipped to ./
 ```

-After the compressed file is deleted and loaded directly, you can see that its data type is MnistDataset.
+After downloading and extracting, load directly, you can see that its data type is MnistDataset.

 ```python
 train_dataset = MnistDataset("MNIST_Data/train", shuffle=False)